Active ingredients per 2 capsules:

 Naturally-occurring Oryza Sterol stimulates intestinal cholesterol excretion.
 As more cholesterol is removed out of the body, this helps to promote healthy cholesterol levels.

 Not all red yeast rice are equal.
-The naturally-derived Active Open Loop Monacolin K in CHOLRestore red yeast rice needs no conversion so it can directly be utilised to lower cholesterol without taxing the liver.
+The naturally-derived Active Open Loop Monacolin K in CHOLRestore red yeast rice needs no conversion so it can directly be utilised to support healthy cholesterol level without taxing the liver.

 • A traditional Chinese culinary and medicinal product prized for its health-promoting benefits.
 It is produced by fermenting cooked rice kernels with Monascus purpureus, a species of the purplish-red Monascaceae mold.

-• Used in East Asia to support healthy blood circulation and reduce indigestion, diarrhoea and limb weakness.
+• Used in East Asia to support healthy blood circulation and reduce indigestion and limb weakness.

 • Supplements in the USA are marketed to support healthy blood lipids.

-Monacolin K – the key to lowering cholesterol levels.
+Monacolin K – the key to support healthy blood cholesterol levels.
 Red Yeast Rice contains an active compound, Monacolin K which is identical to that found in prescribed cholesterol-lowering medication.
-Monacolin K is effective in inhibiting HMG-CoA reductase (an enzyme responsible for the production of cholesterol in the body) and thus significantly helps to reduce cholesterol levels.
+Monacolin K is effective in inhibiting HMG-CoA reductase (an enzyme responsible for the production of cholesterol in the body) and thus significantly helps to support healthy cholesterol levels.

-Research has shown that red yeast rice which contains substantial amounts of Monacolin K, helps lower elevated total cholesterol, low-density lipoprotein (LDL) or “bad” cholesterol and triglyceride levels.
+Research has shown that red yeast rice which contains substantial amounts of Monacolin K, helps support healthy cholesterol and triglyceride levels.

-This is why Red Yeast Rice is commonly the preferred natural and cost-effective alternative to costly medications when it comes to addressing high cholesterol levels and cardiovascular health.
+This is why Red Yeast Rice is commonly the preferred natural and cost-effective alternative to support healthy cholesterol levels and cardiovascular health.

 • Phytosterols (referred to as plant sterol and stanol esters) are a group of naturally occurring compounds found in vegetable oils, nuts and seeds.